-The new 2,200 square foot restaurant at 9709 W. Sample Road will officially open on Monday, March 4 and will seat 80 hungry customers.
-Similar to the Pembroke Pines location, the restaurant offers eat-in dining, take-out and catering.
+The new 2,200 square-foot restaurant located at 9709 W. Sample Road is open and will seat 80 hungry customers.
+Similar to the Pembroke Pines location, the restaurant offers eat-in dining, take-out, and catering.

 “When people move away, they beg me to FedEx them to wherever they are in the country.
 When they come back to visit, the first place on their list to go is John The Baker,” said Scinicariello.
 “I’m not exaggerating.
 Now they’ll have a second option.”